sizezero/creative-incubation/entries/2020-02-29/entry.md

 enhanced bits.
 I think getting the enhanced version is required.

-We all wanted to play this again before the end of the con but didn't get a chance to.
+We all wanted to play this again before the end of the con but didn't get a chance.

 I'll be buying this game.

 ### [Sushi Roll](https://boardgamegeek.com/boardgame/271869/sushi-roll)

-I never played Sushi Go so I don't know the roots of this game.
+I never played Sushi Go which is the parent of this game.
 You roll dice and then draft the dice for points as well as extra actions.
-The game has a semi-hate mechanic where you can exchange dice with an arbitrary person which seemed to turn off our group.
+The game has a semi-hate mechanic where you can exchange dice with an arbitrary person which was a turn-off for our group.

 It's not a bad game but not exceptional.
 I think drafting dice is significantly more cumbersome than drafting cards.
 Also, since the